-The day sunbed studios were reopened was a happy one for all the tanning enthusiasts.
-Eventually all the benefits and joys of getting a tan and using skin-pampering products became available.
-However, still it is highly significant to remember about the safety rules when using sunbeds.
+The day tanning salons were reopened was a happy one for all the tanning enthusiasts.
+Eventually, all the benefits and joys of getting a tan and using skin-pampering products became available.
+However, still, it is highly significant to remember the safety rules when using sunbeds.

 Some of the most frequently asked questions, asked by both beginners and advanced tanners, are as follows:

 - Should I protect my face/eyes/moles and birthmarks when I use sunbeds?

 - How should I protect my sensitive body parts?

 - Does protection depend on the tanning session duration?